felaris/Screenshot-with-Python/README.md

 on your CMD to download this code

-you will need pyautogui library and Time  simply install by using
+you will need pyautogui library and Time,     simply install by using

 ***pip install Time***